OdysseyMomentum/odysseymomentum.github.io/README.md

 ## Better Code Hub (BCH)

-Teams will be invited to a GitHub team where you can push your code continuously.
+Teams are invited to a private GitHub team repo where you can push your code continuously.
 The repo can be a private or public.
 For every commit [BCH](https://bettercodehub.com) will automatically check the code quality.
 Installation of BCH is zero-setup.
 The code quality score is displayed on a 10 point scale.

-Together with the challenge leads SIG will qualify teams for a grill session, which means a short interview by a SIG Code JEDI.
+Together with the challenge leads SIG will qualify teams for a 'grill' session, which means a short interview by a SIG Code JEDI.

 ## SIG Grill Session